Teachings of Joseph Smith: Slavery and race

 Smith held differing positions on the issue of slavery.
 Initially he opposed it, but during the mid-1830s, when the Mormons were settling in Missouri (a slave state) he justified slavery in an anti-abolitionist essay.
 In the early 1840s, after Mormons had been expelled from Missouri, he changed his position again and opposed slavery.
 During his presidential campaign of 1844, he proposed that the federal government end slavery by 1850 by financially compensating enslavers.

 However, biographer Donna Hills notes that Smith's "feelings were complex...and cannot be neatly classified as liberal."
 Smith did not support black self-government and opposed interracial marriage.
 Although he welcomed black Americans, enslaved and free, into church membership, he instructed his followers not to baptize slaves without permission of their enslavers.
 He once said that black people "came into the world as slaves" but that this was a situational condition of enslavement rather than a permanent characteristic, and that black Americans were as capable of education as white Americans.

 Smith and other early Mormons believed racial division was a temporary estrangement of an initially united human family, and they considered Smith's religious movement a divinely ordained way to restore humanity to its original relationship.
 However, they envisioned this unity in terms of a "white universalism" in which people of color and indigenous people would assimilate into whiteness and "overcome the legacy of spiritual inferiority of the cursed lineages" into which Smith and his followers believed people of color were born.
 (Note: This belief in "cursed lineages" was related to a racist biblical interpretation, popular in early America, which held that Noah had placed a hereditary curse on Ham's son Canaan and that Canaan and Ham were the ancestors of people of Black African descent.
 See Mueller (2017).)

+Timeline

+The focus, and in some cases the content, of Smith's teachings evolved throughout his life.
+Below is a chronological summary of Smith's most distinctive doctrines and teachings, organized by the date (approximate in some cases) where he first preached them publicly.